-- There are clear concerns over the total composition of the board and/or expertise of directors; - One of the proposed candidates is considered to be a non-independent director (executive or non-executive) and is becoming a member of a board that comprises less than 50% independent directors after being elected; - One of the proposed candidates is considered to be a non-independent director (executive or non-executive) and is becoming a member of the audit committee after being elected; - One of the proposed candidates is an executive director and is becoming a member of an audit, nomination and/or remuneration committee; - The proposed candidate is considered to be a non-independent director and is becoming a Chairman of one of the board committees after being elected; - The company failed to establish any board committees; - The level of attendance falls below 75% of the meetings during the preceding year and no plausible explanation is provided (in countries where this information is disclosed);
+- There are clear concerns over the total composition of the board and/or expertise of directors; - The proposed candidate is considered to be a non-independent director (executive or non-executive) and is becoming a member of a board that comprises less than 50% independent directors after being elected; - The proposed candidate is considered to be a non-independent director (executive or non-executive) and is becoming a member of the audit committee after being elected; - The proposed candidate is an executive director and is becoming a member of an audit, nomination and/or remuneration committee;

-- One of the proposed candidates will serve both as Chairman and Chief Executive Officer (CEO); - For continental Europe and UK: - The proposed candidate holds more than five mandates at listed companies.
-A non-executive directorship counts as one mandate, a non-executive chairmanship counts as two mandates, and a position as executive director (or a comparable role) is counted as three mandates; - The proposed candidate holds the position of executive director (or a comparable role) at one company and a non-executive chair at a different company; - For US: the proposed candidate sits on more than five listed company boards, or is an executive director (or a comparable role) of a listed company who sits on the boards of more than two listed companies besides their own - withhold only at their outside boards; - There are clear concerns over questionable finances or restatements; - There have been questionable transactions with conflicts of interest; - There are any records of abuses against (minority) shareholder interests; - The company engages in activities considered counterproductive for a timely transition to a low-carbon society or fails to take appropriate action on climate change; or - There are specific concerns about the individual, such as criminal wrongdoing or breach of fiduciary responsibilities.
+- The proposed candidate is considered to be a non-independent director and is becoming Chair of one of the board committees after being elected; - The company failed to establish any board committees; - The level of attendance falls below 75% of the meetings during the preceding year and no plausible explanation is provided (in countries where this information is disclosed); - One of the proposed candidates will serve both as Chair and Chief Executive Officer (CEO); - For continental Europe and UK: - The proposed candidate holds more than five mandates at listed companies.
+A non-executive directorship counts as one mandate, a nonexecutive chairmanship counts as two mandates, and a position as executive director (or a comparable role) is counted as three mandates; - The proposed candidate holds the position of executive director (or a comparable role) at one company and a non-executive chair at a different company; - For US: the proposed candidate sits on more than five listed company boards, or is an executive director (or a comparable role) of a listed company who sits on the boards of more than two listed companies besides their own - withhold only at their outside boards; - There are clear concerns over questionable finances or restatements; - There have been questionable transactions with conflicts of interest; - There are any records of abuses against (minority) shareholder interests; - The company engages in activities considered counterproductive for a timely transition to a low-carbon society (determined on an ad hoc basis and dependant on the degree of controversy, e.g., pro fossil fuel lobbying is exposed); or - There are specific concerns about the individual, such as criminal wrongdoing or breach of fiduciary responsibilities.